ggraffieti/Collabora/README.md

 # Collabora
-The universal collaboration tool, from big projects to shopping lists **This repository contains a university course project.
+The universal collaboration tool, from big projects to shopping lists.

+**This repository contains a university course project.
 Please, do not fork it or send us your ideas until this message is here (~ mid September 2017).**